 Editors are responsible for helping to maintain their service area's knowledge according to our internal knowledge standards.
-(See Checklist for Approving Internal Knowledge.)
+(See Checklist for Internal and Public-Facing Knowledge)

 They should work with the other editors on their team to review and resolve feedback and retire or republish expired articles.
 Teams may choose to have a rotating schedule to make sure these important tasks are done.

 Editors should also be available to work with subject matter experts and other editors outside their team on knowledge related to their service area.

 Global Knowledge Editor Responsibilities

 Global Knowledge Editors have the same responsibilities as Group Knowledge Editors, but their work is held to a higher standard because they are responsible for creating and approving public-facing knowledge.
-(See the Checklist for Publishing Knowledge to the IT Website.)
+(See the Checklist for Internal and Public-Facing Knowledge)

 Global Knowledge Editor editors need to be aware of what content is appropriate or inappropriate for a public audience, particularly when it comes to content that could be used to exploit our systems.
 (See Restrict Access to Sensitive Content.)

 The KCS Coaches group reviews Work-in-Progress articles for quality and to see if they should be published to the IT General Support or published to the IT website.
 KCS Coaches also serve as a resource for consulting on knowledge questions and issues.
 The coaches group may reach out to editors for help working on knowledge articles.